eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 1. Specify a name for it
 2. Specify the values that make up the type
 3. Specify a physical representation
-4. Specify a selector op for selecting values of the type
+4. Specify a selector operator for selecting values of the type
 5. Specify operators that apply to values and variables of the type
     * must include `=` (equality comparison), `:=` (assignement)
 6. For those operators that return a result, specify the type of the result so that
     * DBMS knows which expressions are legal
     * DMBS knows that the expected type of all operations will be before it runs them

-More logical differences
+### More logical differences

-Argument vs Parameter
+#### Argument vs Parameter

 Parameter is the formal operand in terms of which the operator is defined When you invoke the operator you give it an argument which replaces the parameter

-Operator vs Invocation
+#### Operator vs Invocation

-??
-the invocation supplies a particular argument to replace the parameter think it is like diff between function and function application
+The invocation supplies a particular argument to replace the parameter I think it is like diff between function and function application

 A type is a set of values

-The values that make up a given type exist before the DB exists, while the DB exists and after the DB exists i.e. they have no place in time and space.
+The values that make up a given type exist before the DB exists, while the DB exists and after the DB exists i.e. they have no particular place in time and space.

-So making a type is just naming a collection of values that already exist "We are interested in a certain set of values and we are going to call them type T"
+So making a type is just naming a collection of values that already exist:
+"We are interested in a certain set of values and we are going to call them type T"

-Values do not _belong_ to a particular database
-No database owns the type INTEGER
+Values do not _belong_ to a particular database - no database owns the type INTEGER.

-## Informal distinction of Scalar types vs non-scalar types
+## An informal distinction of Scalar types vs non-scalar types

-Type T is scalar if it has no user visible components, otherwise it is nonscalar
+Type T is scalar if it has _no user visible components_, otherwise it is nonscalar.

 Values and Variables of type T are scalar if T is scalar, nonscalar otherwise

 Relation types are nonscalar because you can see the insides Integer has no visible components so is scalar

 "Scalar" is just "atomicity" by another name so there is no strict defn.

-So are tuples
+Tuples are also nonscalar

+### Type generators

-Array is not a type, it is a type generator
+Array is not a type, it is a _type generator_

-    Using the array type generator you can generate all sorts of specific array types array with 100 elements of type CHAR array with two dimensions 5 x 3, all of type INTEGER
+Using the array type generator you can generate all sorts of specific array types e.g.

+* array with 100 elements of type CHAR
+* array with two dimensions 5 x 3, all of type INTEGER

-Relations are also generated types created using the `RELATION` type generator rather than an explicit `TYPE` statement Similarly tuples can be created with the `TUPLE` type generator
+Relations are also generated types created using the `RELATION` type generator rather than an explicit `TYPE` statement.
+Similarly tuples can be created with the `TUPLE` type generator.

-Note there is a logical difference between a tuple and a relation that contains a single tuple
+Note there is a logical difference between a single tuple and a relation that contains a single tuple.

-END VIDEO 3
+# Video 4: Types and domains part II

-Scalar types in SQL
+## Scalar types in SQL

 BOOLEAN
 CHARACTER(N)